Our House (Madness song)

 "Our House" is a song by the English ska and pop band Madness and was written by second lead vocalist Chas Smash and guitarist Chris Foreman.
 It was released as the lead single from their fourth studio album, The Rise & Fall, on 12 November 1982.
 The song charted within the top ten in several countries, and it was the band's biggest hit on the Billboard Hot 100.
 It won the category Best Pop Song at the May 1983 Ivor Novello Awards.

 About

 Released in November 1982, it peaked at No. 5 on the UK singles chart.
 "Our House" was their biggest hit in the US, reaching No. 7 on the Billboard Hot 100 in 1983.
 On the US rock chart, the song peaked at No. 9, and it reached No. 21 on the US dance chart.
 It received heavy airplay by radio stations.

-The B-side, "Walking with Mr. Wheeze", is an instrumental.
+The B-side, "Walking with Mr. Wheeze", is an instrumental composed by keyboardist Mike Barson.
 The title is a play on "Groovin' with Mr. Bloe", a 1970 instrumental hit by the session group Mr. Bloe.
+It was originally a song called "Confidence", with the demo featuring Suggs' vocals on it.

 The song uses a variation on the common chord progression I–V–ii–IV, but with all chords other than the tonic changed to minor: I–v–ii–iv.
 This is an example of modal mixture.
 The same progression is played in three keys, C during the verses, D and B for the chorus.